$B_s \to \mu^+ \mu^-$ in a Two-Higgs-Doublet Model with flavour-changing up-type Yukawa couplings: Phenomenology

 Searches for heavy Higgs bosons at the LHC put powerful lower limits on the masses of new Higgs particles, but these depend on the Yukawa sector of the considered 2HDM.
 For the case of the type-II model (or ramifications of it) these searches already exclude a significant portion of the $M_{A^0} - \tan\beta$ plane at present.
 In \fig{fig:ATLASHiggsExclusion}, we show a recent collection of exclusion limits obtained through various different searches by the ATLAS experiment~\cite{ATLAS:2022yvl} in a modification of the type-II model.
 These limits imply that large values of $\tan\beta$ can only be realised if at the same time the additional Higgs bosons are quite heavy, $M_{A^0} \gtrsim \SI{1.5}{\tera\eV}$.

-It should be noted that for heavy $M_{A^0}$ these bounds also approximately apply for $M_{H^+}$ and $M_{H^0}$, since the masses become degenerate in the heavy-Higgs limit (for a thorough analysis of the allowed mass splittings see \cite{Cacchio:2016qyh}).
+It should be noted that for heavy $M_{A^0}$ these bounds also approximately apply for $M_{H^+}$ and $M_{H^0}$, since the masses become degenerate in the heavy-Higgs limit (for a thorough analysis of the allowed mass splittings see \cite{Cacchio:2016qyh}; see also the vertical dashed lines in \fig{fig::BR_2hdm}).
 Note that the bounds from neutral Higgs searches are more constraining than those for $H^+$ searches \cite{ATLAS:2018gfm}.
 The most stringent constraints are from final states with $\tau$'s and also apply to our lepton Yukawa Lagrangian in \eq{lyuk} which we have chosen of type-II.
 (However, the choice of the $\tau$ Yukawa couplings is of no relevance for the phenomenology of the $b\to s$ FCNC processes discussed in this paper.)
 The presence of the additional couplings $g_{jk}^u$ will increase some branching ratios at the expense of those of decays into $\tau$'s, so that these bounds can be somewhat weakened, but the general trend remains valid.
 Our scenarios discussed below comply with the ATLAS bounds.